Nonparametric Linear Discriminant Analysis for High Dimensional Matrix-Valued Data: Methodology

 \begin{remark} \textnormal{ {The proposed classification rule can be naturally extended to the multi-class setting $(K \geq 3)$ as follows.
 In this context, we consider the classification task among $K$ distinct groups, where each observation $\mathbf{X} \in \mathbb{R}^{p \times q}$ is assumed to follow a matrix normal distribution with group-specific mean matrix and a common covariance structure.
 To classify a new observation $\mathbf{X}^{\text{New}}$, we compute the posterior probability that it belongs to each class $k \in \{1, \dots, K\}$, and assign it to the class with the highest posterior.
 Adopting the scaled mean vector representation $\widehat{\boldsymbol{\mathcal{M}}}_k := \reallywidehat{\boldsymbol{\Sigma}^{-\frac{1}{2}} \operatorname{vec}(\mathbf{M}_k)}$, the classification rule takes the following form:} }

-\textnormal{ {The feasibility of this multiclass extension is supported by the parameter estimation techniques introduced in Section~\ref{eqn:subsec:parameter_estimation}, where the scaled mean vectors $\widehat{\boldsymbol{\mathcal{M}}}_k$ are estimated in a nonparametric fashion using the NPMLE approach.
-Consequently, the proposed method retains its flexibility and robustness even in the multiclass setting, avoiding strong structural assumptions about the underlying distribution of the matrix-valued data.}} \end{remark}
+\textnormal{ {The feasibility of this multiclass extension is supported by the parameter estimation techniques introduced in Section~\ref{eqn:subsec:parameter_estimation}, where the scaled mean vectors $\widehat{\boldsymbol{\mathcal{M}}}_k$ are estimated in a nonparametric fashion using the NPMLE approach. {Consequently, the proposed method retains its flexibility even in the multiclass setting, avoiding additional structural assumptions beyond the normality assumption.}}} \end{remark}